 - Over the medium term, focus on employee well-being and community support.

 - In the longer term, look at lasting steps that will enhance the company’s brand - such as reducing wasteful packaging, switching to electric vehicles, and seeking recognition.

 Making responsible investment choices is another way some SMEs can enhance their ESG strategy.
-In non-profit organizations - such as charitable foundations or member-owned SMEs like credit unions, co-operatives, and mutual companies - investments are a common area for board oversight.
+In charitable foundations or member-owned SMEs like credit unions, co-operatives, and mutual companies, investments are a common area for board oversight.
 For these organizations, adding ESG criteria to investment guidelines enhances their long-term effects on society and helps shield them from criticism.

 When viewing investment managers through an ESG lens, boards will find two basic investing strategies suited to SMEs – there are others, but they require significantly more effort, capital, and resources.